cavagrill/cavaconn/README.md

 # cavaconn
 With cavaconn you can connect to servers and create SQLAlchemy Engines, PsychoPG connections, and connect to twitter APIs.
-This is intended to be a series of Helper methods, not a full functioning package, hence why we are not currently offering it on pip.
+This is intended to be a series of helper methods, not a full functioning package, hence why we are not currently offering it on pip.

 ## Installation